-Across all forms of internet betting tennis is the second most popular sport, especially for live betting.
+Across all forms of internet betting, tennis is the second most popular sport, especially for live betting.
 Odds can fluctuate from point to point and tennis is a great trading sport.
 Both players can be the favourite over the course of just a few points.
 Matchbook covers the main men’s and women’s tournaments with a full range of matches and a limited range of markets, generally only covering the winner of the match.
 Betfair has a much more extensive range of tennis markets.

 Tennis is another sport in which Matchbook cannot compete with Betfair who offer a much more extensive range of tournaments and matches.
 Liquidity in tennis matches is relatively small on the Matchbook website so traders look elsewhere when backing and laying after each point in a match.
 Breaks of serve cause significant price fluctuations and trading is only feasible when there is plenty of liquidity in a market.

-Exchange bookmakers such as Matchbook are tailor made for live betting.
+Exchange bookmakers such as Matchbook are tailor-made for live betting.
 This involves placing bets during an event as the scoring changes.
-In the past a market would close when an event began and the customer was not able to close a bet or be paid before expiry.
-In the current betting environment it is now possible to back or lay something happening until the conclusion of an event.
+In the past, a market would close when an event began and the customer was not able to close a bet or be paid before expiry.
+In the current betting environment, it is now possible to back or lay something happening until the conclusion of an event.

-When betting in-play customers must accept a delay between the point at which a bet is placed and when it is accepted and entered the system.
+When betting in-play, customers must accept a delay between the point at which a bet is placed and when it is accepted and entered in the system.
 The delay is due to the fact that some customers may have access to scoring changes slightly ahead of others betting into a market.
-Consequently bets that have not been matched due to a change in the score are cancelled which makes for a fairer system.
+Consequently, bets that have not been matched due to a change in the score are cancelled which makes for a fairer system.
 Matchbook applies a time delay of between 1 and 10 seconds.

-When a customer places a bet the odds can move in their favour as the event progresses.
-Conversely the odds can work the other way and go against the bet.
-In any market a change in odds will benefit some customers and handicap others.
+When a customer places a bet, the odds can move in their favour as the event progresses.
+Conversely, the odds can work the other way and go against the bet.
+In any market, a change in odds will benefit some customers and handicap others.
 Matchbook offers a cash out facility which guarantees a profit or minimises a loss.

 Asian Handicap betting is a form of betting on football.
 The aim is to offer competitive two-way markets by applying a start in goals to the weaker team.
 This type of betting takes the draw out of the equation and creates markets for which there are only two outcomes.
 The purpose of an Asian Handicap is to attract two-way interest and prices move based on the weight of money bet into each option.
 They can be applied to any football match and the odds on offer are derived from the odds in the three-way market.

 Matchbook offers a full range of Asian handicap betting opportunities for their football leagues and matches.
 Asian handicaps are available in the form of a single handicap and two handicaps.
 The latter offer two lines and customers are betting on both with half the total stake for each line.
 When betting on half-goal handicaps a bet is either a winner or loser and it is not possible to score half a goal.
 Full goal handicap betting can result in ties and all bets are refunded.
-These are less popular as customers and Matchbook prefer an actual outcome rather than the return all stakes.
+These are less popular as customers and Matchbook prefer an actual outcome rather than the return of all stakes.